 It's always better if you sum up a year's work by sending highlights of events, fundraised and the impact you made as an organization, and how donors helped via an annual email.
 While creating emails, remember to customize your email design to reflect your organization's brand.

 Email by Save The ChildrenWhile designing annual emails, you can make use of compelling images, infographics, or attractive text to convey what happened over the year, convey the progress you made and express your gratitude.
-It can have a great impact on your donors and this can instill emotions, thoughts, and warm feelings towards your nonprofit.
+It can have a great impact on your donors and this can instill emotions, thoughts, and warm feelings toward your nonprofit.

 4. Crafting the best email